PadsterH2012/RPGer/feature_ideas/maps/world-generation-hierarchy.md

 3. **Cache Derived Data**: Compute and store derived properties (e.g., "near_water") to avoid repeated calculations
 4. **Use Consistent Coordinates**: Maintain the same coordinate system across all layers
 5. **Parameterize Relationships**: Allow adjustment of how strongly terrain influences other elements

+### High-Resolution Grid Approach

+For the most realistic world generation, a multi-resolution approach can be used:

+1. **Initial High-Resolution Generation**:
+   - Generate terrain and rivers at high resolution (4096×4096)
+   - Perform detailed hydrological simulation as a one-time process
+   - Store results in database for AI reasoning

+2. **Gameplay-Oriented Representation**:
+   - Downsample or extract key features for gameplay purposes
+   - Maintain separate representations for AI reasoning vs. player interaction
+   - Allow AI to reference the detailed data when generating descriptions or making decisions

+3. **Database Integration**:
+   - Store high-resolution grid data in compressed format
+   - Index key features for efficient querying
+   - Implement spatial queries for location-based reasoning

 ## Conclusion